 Average Net Price: $40,694

 Savannah College of Arts and Design is a private, non-profit institution that offers a comprehensive course of study through the Interactive Design and Game Development program.
 Students have easy access to the expertise of instructors and professors that work on campus.
 Not only do they award degrees in both Savannah and Atlanta, Georgia, but there are SCAD students working as far away as Hong Kong.

 The school gained notoriety when its team of game development students won the top prize at the E3 College Game Competition two years in a row.
 SCAD also received recognition in the Animation Career Review and The Princeton Review.

 Salary After Attending: $38,700

-Quantum Entanglement Entertainment created a video called “Quantum Tunnel” that explained why The Princeton Review recognized the university’s program in 2018.
+In 2018, Quantum Entanglement Entertainment created a video called “Quantum Tunnel” that explained why The Princeton Review recognizes Dakota State’s exemplary programs.